rnts08/flask-boilerplate/README.md

 If you've setup MySQL you can go to http://localhost:9000/init_db and it should create your table(s) according to models.py.
 Don't forget to update config.py and set DB_CREATED=True.

-## Donate
-If you like or use this, feel free to donate to

-BTC: 1rntsUZrVkfbNNixDcVoaFwEKeAYff6jb
-LTC: LWbNEKnRtqhq3bh2A6AjmeYZJmjk9HbPGi

 ## License
 Because, why not.
 CDDL-style license, the software is provided as-is, I can't be